-2140 Requestors should use digital signatures to sign security tokens that do not include signatures (or 2141 other protection mechanisms) to ensure that they have not been altered in transit.
-It is strongly 2142 RECOMMENDED that all relevant and immutable message content be signed by the producer.
-2143 Receivers SHOULD only consider those portions of the document that are covered by the 2144 producer's signature as being subject to the security tokens in the message.
-Security tokens 2145 appearing in <wsse:Security> header elements SHOULD be signed by their issuing authority 2146 so that message receivers can have confidence that the security tokens have not been forged or 2147 altered since their issuance.
-It is strongly RECOMMENDED that a message producer sign any 2148 <wsse:SecurityToken> elements that it is confirming and that are not signed by their issuing 2149 authority.
-2150 When a requester provides, within the request, a Public Key to be used to encrypt the response, it is possible that an attacker in the middle may substitute a different Public Key, thus allowing the attacker to read the response.
+1868 Requestors should use digital signatures to sign security tokens that do not include signatures (or other 1869 protection mechanisms) to ensure that they have not been altered in transit.
+It is strongly 1870 RECOMMENDED that all relevant and immutable message content be signed by the producer.
+Receivers SHOULD only consider those portions of the document that are covered by the producer's signature as 1871 1872 being subject to the security tokens in the message.
+Security tokens appearing in <wsse: Security> header elements SHOULD be signed by their issuing authority so that message receivers can have 1873 1874 confidence that the security tokens have not been forged or altered since their issuance.
+It is strongly 1875 RECOMMENDED that a message producer sign any <wsse:SecurityToken> elements that it is confirming and that are not signed by their issuing authority.

+When a requester provides, within the request, a Public Key to be used to encrypt the response, it is possible that an attacker in the middle may substitute a different Public Key, thus allowing the attacker.

+When a requester provides, within the request, a Public Key to be used to encrypt the response, it is possible that an attacker in the middle may substitute a different Public Key, thus allowing the attacker to read the response.
 The best way to prevent this attack is to bind the encryption key in some way to the request.
 One simple way of doing this is to use the same key pair to sign the request as to encrypt the response.
 However, if policy requires the use of distinct key pairs for signing and encryption, then the Public Key provided in the request should be included under the signature of the request.

-2157 13.2.5 Protecting Timestamps and Ids
+13.2.5 Protecting Timestamps and Ids

-In order to trust wsu: Id attributes and <wsu:Timestamp> elements, they SHOULD be signed using the mechanisms outlined in this specification.
-This allows readers of the IDs and timestamps information to be certain that the IDs and timestamps haven't been forged or altered in any way.
-It is strongly RECOMMENDED that IDs and timestamp elements be signed.
+- In order to trust wsu: Id attributes and <wsu:Timestamp> elements, they SHOULD be signed using the - mechanisms outlined in this specification.
+This allows readers of the IDs and timestamps information to - be certain that the IDs and timestamps haven't been forged or altered in any way.
+It is strongly - 1887 RECOMMENDED that IDs and timestamp elements be signed.

-13.2.6 Protecting against removal and modification of XML Elements
+1888 13.2.6 Protecting against removal and modification of XML Elements